Timeline and Due Dates

 - Amount – Provide the amount of funding from the grant that was for the education program.

 Funding provided for enforcement efforts to address traffic safety and help increase the number of children walking and biking to school safely.

-- Scheduled – Provide the month and year the enforcement component is planned to be completed.
+- Proposed – Provide the month and year the enforcement component is planned to be completed.

 - Attained – Provide the month and year the enforcement component was completed.